dgaydukov/cert-aws/sa/files/sa.md

 ###### WorkDocs
 It's managed/secure storage & share service with strong administrative controls.
 Users can comment on files, send them to others, upload new versions.
 You can use wd from web browser or install special app for ios/android/desktop.
 By default all uploaded files are private, but users can share their file with other users.
 Users use directory credentials to access wd.
-If you already have active directory you can integrate it, otherwise wd will create new directory for you in the cloud.
+If you already have AD you can integrate it, otherwise wd will create new directory for you in the cloud.
-You can mound your drive to WorkSpaces and have access to all your document from there.
+You can mount your drive to WorkSpaces and have access to all your document from there.
 Users don't need aws account, yet wd admin need aws account.
 To remove user form wd you have to remove user from directory.
 There are 4 roles in wd:
 * admin (paid) - has administrative permissions for wd including user & settings management
 * power user (paid) - can be given special set of permission by admin
-* user (paid) - can save files and collaborate with others
+* user (paid) - can save files and collaborate with others.
+Power user and just user called managed users
 * guest user (unpaid) - can only view files
-Power user and just user called managed users.
 Admin can set following permissions:
 * public share - who can create publicly shared links: no one / only power users / all managed users
 * external invitee - who can invite external users to wd: no one / only power users / all managed users